 With her thirties just around the corner, Nousha’s mother (Shohreh Aghdashloo) scrambles to set up dates with little hope of panning our, but a protest against the patriarchy at City Hall with her married friends (Aleque Reid and Rebecca Henderson) proves to serve as the setting for an unexpected meet-cute with a conceptual artist/DJ named Alex (Christopher O’ Shea), who charms her by being so radically different than anyone she’s met before.
 Soon, she and Alex are trying out the faloodeh together at Saffron and Rose Ice Cream on Westwood Boulevard, but while he’s eager to learn more about her heritage, Nousha’s hedges on having him meet her parents, unsure of what they will think.
 Nousha’s right to worry, but not for the reasons you’d suspect as both Alex and her parents lobby for an immediate wedding when the latter discovers she’s living in sin and as exchanging vows gets closer, the less sure Nousha becomes of making a commitment after just a five-month relationship.

 To capture the whirlwind romance, Zandieh brings a zippy energy and great cast to “Simple Wedding,” making a real discovery with its dazzling star Grammy and surrounding her with a strong ensemble that grows to include Maz Jobrani as Nousha’s uncle, Rita Wilson as Alex’s mom, Peter Mackenzie as Alex’s father and James Eckhouse as his new husband, and besides balancing out all of their individual stories in satisfying fashion, the director, who also co-wrote the film with Stephanie Wu, shows a disarming wit when considering sensitive issues of age, gender and ethnicity in provocative ways.
-Shortly after the film won over audiences in Los Angeles, Zandieh spoke about how her own personal story blossomed into something more universal when developing “Simple Wedding,” earning the support of Wilson and Aghdashloo both onscreen and off and how meaningful it was to bring together an audience of all different demographics for the premiere.
+Shortly after the film won over audiences at the Los Angeles Film Fest, Zandieh spoke about how her own personal story blossomed into something more universal when developing “Simple Wedding,” earning the support of Wilson and Aghdashloo both onscreen and off and how meaningful it was to bring together an audience of all different demographics for the premiere.

 I just wanted to do my take on the romcom.
 The first draft of this screenplay I did six years ago in my parents’ basement, and the story is [somewhat] based on a relationship I had with my partner for six years.
 I’m Iranian and he was a progressive white guy from Vancouver and we wanted to represent ourselves because we felt it was fresh and new and something that we hadn’t seen before [onscreen], so I started writing it from a really personal space.
 Then over the years, it moved farther from me.
 I started hearing stories of multicultural relationships and I talked to a lot of Persian cousins and friends who came from much more traditional families where if you’re 30 and not married, it was like the families are freaking out, so I started to enlist their stories because it was more dramatic.
 In the movie, the Iranian family is really conservative, and my family is much more secular, so it just evolved over the years into this.